 John Glen has the longest run directing 007 with For Your Eyes Only, Octopussy, A View To A Kill, The Living Daylights and License to Kill.
 Glen closed out the Roger Moore era and helmed Timothy Dalton’s two 007 films.

-I was immediately exicted and surprised when it was announced Sam Mendes (American Beauty, Road to Perdition, Revolutionary Road, Jarhead) would direct Skyfall.
-Mendes and Daniel Craig share a love of James Bond films siting Live and Let Die and From Russia, With Love as favorites.
+I was immediately excited and surprised when it was announced Sam Mendes (American Beauty, Road to Perdition, Revolutionary Road, Jarhead) would direct Skyfall.
+Mendes and Daniel Craig share a love of James Bond films saying they discussed Live and Let Die and From Russia, With Love before starting work on Skyfall.
 It was a huge surprise when the Oscar-winner was named director of Skyfall.
 Indications are he will not return.

 “It’s been a fantastic experience, but it’s been completely exhausting,” he told AceShowbix , “Do I want to do another one?
 I’m a shadow of my former self. [laughs] No, I don’t know.
 I felt like everything I wanted to do with a Bond movie, I put into this film.”